omitogunjesufemi/alx-higher_level_programming/0x00-python-hello_world/README.md

 `6-concat.py` | Print a concatenated string
 `7-edges.py` | Cut, Copy, Paste
 `8-concat-edges.py` | Print `object-oriented programming with Python`, followed by a new line.
+`9-easter_egg.py` | A Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.